HyperTag/documentation/src/content/enterprise-destinations/pinterest.md

 - `Search`
 - `ViewCategory`
 - `Custom`
-- `[Partner-defined event]` - _Note_: Any additional event defined for the purpose of audience targeting.
+- `[Partner-defined event]` - **Note:** Any additional event defined for the purpose of audience targeting.
 Unique events aren’t available for conversion reporting.

 The following Analytics.js Events are matching the following Pinterest Specific Events: